Salvadoran Civil War: Government terrorism in San Salvador

-In San Salvador on 1 October 1989, eight people were killed and 35 others were injured when a death squad bombed the headquarters of the leftist labor confederation, the National Trade Union Federation of Salvadoran Workers (UNTS).
+On 1 October 1989, eight people were killed and 35 others were injured in San Salvador when a death squad bombed the headquarters of the National Trade Union Federation of Salvadoran Workers (UNTS).

 Earlier the same day, another bomb exploded outside the headquarters of a victims' advocacy group, the Committee of Mothers and Family Members of Political Prisoners, Disappeared and Assassinated of El Salvador, injuring four others.

-Death squads take on the church
+Army units attack the Catholic Church

 As early as the 1980s, the University of Central America fell under attack from the army and death squads.
 On 16 November 1989, five days after the beginning of the FMLN offensive, uniformed soldiers of the Atlácatl Battalion entered the campus of the University of Central America in the middle of the night and executed six Jesuit priests—Ignacio Ellacuría, Segundo Montes, Ignacio Martín-Baró, Joaquín López y López, Juan Ramón Moreno, and Amando López—and their housekeepers (a mother and daughter, Elba Ramos and Celia Marisela Ramos).
 The priests were dragged from their beds on the campus, machine gunned to death and their corpses mutilated.
 The mother and daughter were found shot to death in the bed they shared.
 The Atlácatl Battalion was reportedly under the tutelage of U.S. special forces just 48 hours before the killings.
 One day later, six men and one youth were slaughtered by government soldiers in the capital, San Salvador.
 According to relatives and neighbors who witnessed the killings, the six men were lined up against a masonry wall and shot to death.
 The seventh youth who happened to be walking by at the time was also executed.

-The Salvadoran government then began a campaign to dismantle a liberal Catholic church network that the army said were "front organizations" supporting the guerrillas.
+The Salvadoran government then began a campaign to dismantle a liberal Catholic Church network that the army said were "front organizations" supporting the guerrillas.
 Church offices were raided and workers were arrested and expelled.
 Targets included priests, lay workers and foreign employees of humanitarian agencies, providing social services to the poor: food programs, healthcare, relief for the displaced.
-One church volunteer, who was a U.S. citizen, said she was blindfolded, tortured and interrogated in Treasury Police headquarters in San Salvador while a U.S. vice consul "having coffee with the colonel in charge" did nothing to intervene.
+One Church volunteer, who was a U.S. citizen, said she was blindfolded, tortured and interrogated in Treasury Police headquarters in San Salvador while a U.S. vice consul "having coffee with the colonel in charge" did nothing to intervene.